Applicability Statement for the Implementation of Classless Inter-Domain Routing (CIDR)

 The CIDR architecture is applicable to any group of connected domains

-domains in the Internet to be converted to use CIDR.
-It assumes that
+of the domains in the Internet to be converted to use CIDR.
+On the

 This Applicability Statement requires Internet domains providing